crate/cratedb-toolkit/doc/backlog.md

 - Use a dedicated schema for retention policy tables, other than `doc`.
 - Document library and Docker usage
 - Connect to CrateDB Cloud
-- Use SQLAlchemy as query builder, to prevent SQL injection.
+- Use SQLAlchemy as query builder, to prevent SQL injection (S608).
 - Provide a solid (considering best-practices, DWIM) cascaded/multi-level downsampling implementation/toolkit, similar to RRDtool or Munin.
   - https://bostik.iki.fi/aivoituksia/projects/influxdb-cascaded-downsampling.html